nishanmudalige/OptimizationParameterTuning/README.md

 ---
 ## Things to do (Week 3):

+Felix's Progress
-# Good news!
-With a checking mechanism, I don't need to run the script in one setting.
+  - Good news!
+With a checking mechanism, I no longer need to run the script in one setting.
 I can always pause and resume next time.
+  - Before starting a new run, the script checks if that entry already exists by first loading what's been recorded in the CSV file.
-# It takes O(1) to perform the checking so that I don't need to rerun what has previously been recorded.
+  - It only takes O(1) to perform the check since it's implemented using a hashmap.

 - Felix has made very good progress with understanding and implementing the framework.
 We discussed methods to make implementation more efficient
 - Felix: